the-ethical-ai/Portfolio/README.md

 # Portfolio Links
-This repository contains all of the links to my projects that are hosted on DataCamp Workspace, a Tableau server, or otherwise digitally.
+This repository contains all of the links to my projects that are hosted on DataCamp Workspace, Tableau Public, and GitHub.

 Links below: